What you’ll need, after the baby arrives, to care for yourself.

 Care for down there

-I like the Frida angled spray peri bottle than the straight shot bottle from the hospital.
+I like the Frida mom angled spray peri bottle than the straight shot bottle from the hospital.
 Don’t worry about buying pads… the hospital will send you home with plenty.
 For pain relief, I liked the Tucks pads and Dermoplast the hospital provided and this Frida foam that a friend gave me.
+You might also want to snag a few pair of disposable underwear so that you don’t ruin your nicer pairs early on.
+Snag this pair of disposable mesh underwear.

 Since having Thomas, I wash my hair a LOT less since I haven’t been running.
 I’ve always loved Primally Pure’s dry shampoo, but I lately I prefer the convenience of this aerosol dry shampoo.
 It’s just a bit easier and less messy to use.